Chapter 6.42

 “Improper disposal” means the discarding of any item or items upon public or private premises that were not generated on the premises as a part of its authorized use, unless written consent of the property owner is first obtained.

-“Improper disposal site” means any premises that have intentionally or unintentionally accumulated solid waste or recyclables and/or charged a fee for accepting material without a solid waste or composting permit from the County local enforcement agency.
+“Improper disposal site” means any premises that have intentionally or unintentionally accumulated solid waste, recyclables, organics, manure, and/or charged a fee for accepting material without a permit from the State or County local enforcement agency.
 This does not include businesses licensed and permitted in the City to purchase source-separated recyclables.

 “Inert waste” means materials such as concrete, soil, fully cured asphalt, bricks, rocks, slag, ceramics, earthen cooking ware, clay and clay products, crushed glass, fiberglass, roof shingles, and plaster.
 Inert waste does not contain putrescible waste or compostable waste.